 By focusing on Venice as a pilot model, FRIDA’s interdisciplinary team of humanists and digital designers have elaborated a preliminary virtual rendition of the itinerary of the festivities for the 1520 Carnival season and Festa della Sensa (Ascension Day), together with new visualizations of data and network analysis.

 View a video (below) demonstrating the capabilities of the digital platform in these three levels of analysis.

 Read the first publication on this project.

-An international and interdisciplinary team of scholars is coordinated by Francesca Bortoletti (University of Minnesota), in collaboration with Giuseppe Gerbino (Columbia University), Paolo Ciuccarelli (College of Arts, Media and Design, Northeastern University) and the Density Design Research Lab, Politecnico di Milano (Michele Mauri, Beatrice Gobbo, and Tommaso Elli).
+An international and interdisciplinary team of scholars is coordinated by Francesca Bortoletti (University of Parma), in collaboration with Giuseppe Gerbino (Columbia University), Paolo Ciuccarelli (College of Arts, Media and Design, Northeastern University) and the Density Design Research Lab, Politecnico di Milano (Michele Mauri, Beatrice Gobbo, and Tommaso Elli).

 Support for research and digital development has been provided by the Gladys Krieble Delmas Foundation – Venice Program; the Giorgio Cini Foundation – Vittore Branca Center; the Consortium for the Study of the Premodern World – Andrew W. Mellon Foundation award, University of Minnesota; Columbia University’s Casa Muraro – Packard Humanities Institute; and The Italian Academy for Advanced Studies in America, Columbia University.